alexisrsantos/JAMA_Falls/README.md

 ### Citation

 > Santos-Lozada, A.R.
-(202X) Trends in falls among older adults in the United States, 1999-2020.
+(2023) Trends in falls among older adults in the United States, 1999-2020. *Journal of the American Medical Association*.

 # Organization
 The repository contains five folders